 \subsection{Self-Mining Sampler}

-~ High-resolution images necessitate processing significantly more visual tokens, contributing to a substantial part of the computational load.
-Existing solutions, such as Q-Former~\cite{li2023blip}, utilize a fixed number of queries to compress and capture visual features through a cross-attention mechanism.
-While this method effectively captures visual information regardless of image resolution in a computationally affordable manner, it suffers from several limitations: \textbf{(i) Lacking Positional Information.} Learned queries lose positional information, degrading performance in tasks requiring spatial relationships and precise localization. \textbf{(ii) High Training Overhead.} Training Q-Former-like resamplers requires more data and longer training times to convert visual features into learnable queries, posing challenges in data-scarce domains.
+~ High-resolution images require processing more visual tokens, significantly increasing the computational load.
+Existing solutions, such as Q-Former~\citep{li2023blip}, utilize a fixed number of learnable queries to compress visual features through a cross-attention mechanism.
+While effectively captures visual information regardless of image resolution in a computationally affordable manner, it suffers from several limitations:

+\textbf{(i) Lacking positional information.} The learned queries lose positional information, degrading performance in tasks requiring spatial relationships and precise localization, such as visual reasoning.